buildwithimad/CreativeDigital/README.md

 ## 🌍 Internationalization

-The website supports Arabic and English languages:
+The website supports Arabic and English languages using separate routes:

-- Arabic content is stored in `public/locales/ar/common.json`
+- `/en/` - English pages
-- English content is stored in `public/locales/en/common.json`
+- `/ar/` - Arabic pages with RTL layout
-- RTL support for Arabic layout
+- Content is managed through Sanity CMS with language-specific entries

 ## 📧 Contact